-At April 29, 2020, our current shareholders separately representing more than 5% ownership in our Company collectively represented beneficial ownership of approximately 41.86% of our common shares.
+At April 28, 2020, our current shareholders separately representing more than 5% ownership in our Company collectively represented beneficial ownership of approximately 41.86% of our common shares.
 In particular, Southpoint Capital Advisors LP ("Southpoint Capital") owns or exercises control over approximately 4.0 million common shares, representing approximately 20.1% of our issued and outstanding common shares; Essetifin SpA, owns approximately 3.2 million shares, or approximately 16.2% of our issued and outstanding common shares; and Avoro owns approximately 1.1 million shares, or approximately 5.6% of our issued and outstanding common shares.
 Southpoint Capital, Essetifin SpA, Avoro, our other significant shareholders, and other insiders, acting alone or together, might be able to influence the outcomes of matters that require the approval of our shareholders, including but not limited to certain equity transactions (such as a financing), an acquisition or merger with another company, a sale of substantially all of our assets, the election and removal of directors, or amendments to our incorporating documents.
 These shareholders might make decisions that are adverse to your interests.
-The concentration of ownership could adversely affect the market price of our common shares or deprive our other shareholders of an opportunity to receive a premium for our common shares as part of a sale of our Company.
+The concentration of ownership could have the effect of delaying, preventing or deterring a change of control of our Company, which could adversely affect the market price of our common shares or deprive our other shareholders of an opportunity to receive a premium for our common shares as part of a sale of our Company.